slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Trade space for time.'*

 <!--
+Velocity and speed are different things.
+Speed is the distance traveled over time.
+I can run around in circles with a lot of speed and cover several miles that way, but I’m not getting anywhere.
+Velocity measures displacement.
+It’s direction-aware.

 Here are three ways you can increase your velocity:

 - To the extent possible, ruthlessly shave away the unnecessary tasks, priorities, meetings, and BS.
 Put all your effort into the projects that really matter.